Patient's Query

 Hi doctor,

 I am a 45-year-old female.
-I was treated with intravenous Cortisone injection therapy for a week for having acute demyelinating symptoms for almost two months that appeared together with a new lesion at the cerebellum area of my brain.
-There had been three other there, supposedly migraine type.
+I was treated with intravenous Cortisone injection therapy for a week for having acute demyelinating symptoms for almost two months that appeared together with a new lesion in the cerebellum area of my brain.
+There had been three others, supposedly migraine type.
 Lumbar showed oligoclonal zones both in the blood and spinal cord.
-My problem is that since then, and even if the cerebellum lesion has disappeared, I still experience symptoms not as acute as it had been during the episode, but quite annoying to disturb my everyday life.
+My problem is that since then, and even if the cerebellum lesion has disappeared, I still experience symptoms not as acute as they had been during the episode, but quite annoying, disturbing my everyday life.

-I have pain in my left arm and joints, left leg, and joints of both of my legs.
-I also have back pain and tremor but not always.
+I have pain in my left arm and joints, left leg, and joints of both legs.
+I also have back pain and tremor, but not always.
 I get tired very easily.
 But tired does not mean tired.
-It means that I start having problems with my balance in the left leg, tingling, eye sight problem, cannot cope with too much noise, argues and fights with family gets me worse.
-Nobody understands there is something going on.
-The last neurologist I saw said that it is a matter of stress so he suggested to consult a psychiatrist.
-My psychiatrist says stress does not cause this sort of pains as I already get a depression treatment for seven years.
-However, let me say they are gonna get me crazy with all this.
+It means that I start having problems with my balance in the left leg, tingling, eyesight problems, cannot cope with too much noise, arguments and fights with family get me worse.
+Nobody understands that there is something going on.
+The last neurologist I saw said that it is a matter of stress, so he suggested that I consult a psychiatrist.
+My psychiatrist says stress does not cause this sort of pain, as I have been receiving depression treatment for seven years.
 Do you have any idea?
-How I might proceed?
+How might I proceed?

 Hello,